 - rules for the classroom or home

 Of course, they’re not always going to make the right decision.
 That’s why another key component of teaching responsible decision-making is providing a safe place for children and teens to fail and learn from their mistakes.
 If you berate or ridicule them when they make a mistake, they’ll be less likely to take a risk in the future or they’ll become so concerned with perfection that they’ll drive themselves crazy.
 Instead, respond to mistakes positively and provide support and guidance to help them grow.

 Remember, it’s not just students with autism or learning disorders who need to build social and emotional skills.
 Even straight-A students or seemingly well-adjusted children can benefit from a little more help in this area.

-Do you focus on SEL in your home or classroom?
+Do you focus on social emotional learning in the classroom or at home?
 If so, we’d love to know how you incorporate SEL activities into your daily routine.